Jussie Smollett: ‘I Have Been Truthful And Consistent’

 — Evan McMurry (@evanmcmurry) March 26, 2019

 The actor was then charged with 16 felony counts, per NBC News, for charges that he had filed a false police report.
-This led to speculation that Smollett would be fired from his job on the television show, although as of now he has only been removed from the season’s final episodes.
+This led to speculation that Smollett would be fired from his job on Empire, although — as of now — he has only been removed from the season’s final episodes.

-Meanwhile, CBS Chicago reported that Chicago Police Superintendent Eddie Johnson, who had ripped the actor publicly after the charges were announced, is “angry” and “furious” that the charges were dropped, and that he was given no heads up about the development.
+Meanwhile, CBS Chicago reported that Chicago Police Superintendent Eddie Johnson, who had ripped into the actor publicly after the charges were announced, is “angry” and “furious” that the charges were dropped — and that he was given no notice regarding the development.